bundle command group

 Validate a bundle

-To validate that your bundle settings files are syntactically correct, run the bundle validate command from the same directory as the bundle settings files, as follows:
+To validate that your bundle configuration files are syntactically correct, run the bundle validate command from the bundle project root, as follows:

 databricks bundle validate